rybakj/page_networks/README.md

 ## Graph Neural Networks (GNNs)
 The plan is to experiment with a number of GNN architectures (e.g., GAT, Hyperbolic GCN) to make edge level predictions.

+# References

+Grover, A. and Leskovec, J., 2016, August. node2vec: Scalable feature learning for networks.
+In Proceedings of the 22nd ACM SIGKDD international conference on Knowledge discovery and data mining (pp. 855-864).

+Hamilton, W.L., 2020.
+Graph representation learning.
+Synthesis Lectures on Artifical Intelligence and Machine Learning, 14(3), pp.1-159.